 A PHEV model joined the range in the mid-life facelift.
 Called the xDrive25e, it uses a 10kWh lithium-ion battery pack, an electric motor mounted to the rear axle and a turbocharged 1.5-litre three-cylinder petrol engine, sending power to the front wheels via a six-speed automatic transmission.

 There are four variants of BMW X1 on sale: SE, Sport, xLine and M Sport.
 All cars come as standard with sat-nav and infotainment with connected services, a power tailgate, rear parking sensors, climate control, multifunction steering wheel and a sliding rear bench to boost versatility.

 Unlike some rivals, all engines are available in every trim, so you can have the basic 18i petrol in fully-specced M Sport trim, or the most powerful xDrive20i in subtle SE trim.
-Prices for the X1 start from around £29,000 and rise to around £40,000, which is about £1,500 less than the entry level X3.
+Prices for the X1 start from around £29,000 and rise to around £40,000.
 M Sport is the most expensive trim, but you do get the option of the M Sport Plus Pack with exclusive kit.

 Two rivals for the X1 come from the same stable, in the shape of the BMW X2 and MINI Countryman.
 The former is a sportier looking alternative to the X1, which has racier looks, but not as much space inside, and carries a premium of around £1,500.
 The Countryman is around £5,000 less than the X1, but offers a bit less space.

 Elsewhere, the Audi Q2, Mercedes GLA, Volvo XC40, Range Rover Evoque, Mazda CX-3 and VW T-Roc can all be considered rivals to the X1, while a smaller budget can grab yourself a more versatile competitor in the shape of cars like the Peugeot 3008, Skoda Karoq and SEAT Ateca.